danmcelroy/VoSeq/README.rst

 Exit the virtual environment for now to continue from the shell:

 .. code:: shell

     deactivate

-Step 3: download and install elasticsearch
+Step 3: download and install elasticsearch.
-For elasticsearch, java needs to be installed.
-Mac users can download and install ``elasticsearch`` from here: http://www.elasticsearch.org/overview/elkdownloads/ .
+|For elasticsearch, java needs to be installed.
+Mac users can download and install ``elasticsearch`` from here:
+http://www.elasticsearch.org/overview/elkdownloads/ .
 In Linux, you can do:

 .. code:: shell

 wget https://download.elastic.co/elasticsearch/elasticsearch/elasticsearch-1.5.2.deb
 sudo dpkg -i elasticsearch-1.5.2.deb

 The bin directory of elasticsearch should be added automatically to your PATH.
 If not, add the following line to your ``.profile`` (Linux) or ``.bash_profile`` (macOSX) file:

 .. code:: shell

     export PATH="$PATH:/parth/to/elasticsearch/bin/"

-Step 4: download, install and configure PostgreSQL
+Step 4: download, install and configure PostgreSQL.
-For macOSX users we recommend to do it by downloading the Postgres.app from http://postgresapp.com .
+|For macOSX users we recommend to do it by downloading the Postgres.app from http://postgresapp.com .
 Linux users can use apt-get:

 .. code:: shell

     sudo apt-get install postgresql postgresql-contrib postgresql-server-dev-9.3

 Create new role by typing:

 .. code:: shell

     createuser --interactive

 Enter the psql shell, create a password for this user and create a database for VoSeq:

 .. code:: shell

     psql
     postgres=# ALTER ROLE postgres WITH PASSWORD 'hu8jmn3';
     postgres=# create database voseq;